 Experts are sneaker fanatics, who post reviews at youtube, directly at RunRepeat or at their own websites.
 Each expert is categorized from level 1 to level 5 based on expertise.
 See stats on expert reviews and how we calculate scores here.

 Are you an expert?
 Apply to contribute here.

-The low-top Cole Haan Grandpro Spectator Sneaker is offered in men’s sizes from 7-16, with a choice between medium or wide width.
-It fits true to size although many purchasers agreed that it runs large.
-As such, going a half size down may be ideal.
+The low-top Cole Haan Grandpro Spectator Sneaker is offered in men’s sizes.
 A sturdy feel can be expected from its leather upper, while the flat laces keep the fit adjustable.
 It’s structured as a low-top, with a collar that lets the ankle move easily.